Mansfield Roofing Contractor and Roof Repair

 The roofing contractor Mansfield homeowners turn to when weather causes structural damage is Crest Exteriors.
 Anyone in search of Mansfield roofers should just look at what Crest has to offer.

 Why is Crest Exteriors considered one of the best Mansfield, TX roofing contractors?
 The answer is clear.
-Crest has been doing every type of job in the Mansfield, TX and the surrounding Dallas Metroplex area for more than 16 years and has the long list of satisfied customers to prove it.
+Crest has been doing every type of roofing job in the Mansfield, TX and the surrounding Dallas Metroplex area for years, their team of highly skilled roofing professionals has over 15 years of experience and a long list of satisfied customers to prove it.
 Plus, Crest Exteriors offers the most comprehensive warranty in the business.

 Mansfield…almost smack dab in-between Dallas and Fort Worth

 Incorporated in 1909, the first wave of European settlers arrived in north central Texas in the 1840s.
 Mostly of Scotch-Irish origins, these were pioneer farmers who travelled up from southern states, following the frontier as it shifted west of the Mississippi.

 R.S.
 Man and Julian Feild arrived around 1856 and built a grist mill at the crossroads that later became the town center and beginnings of the community.
 In 1856, Julian Feild purchased 540 acres (2.2 km2) in the Mansfield area.
 Man and Feild completed their three-story brick grist mill sometime between 1856 and 1859.
 The mill produced flour and meal, and was the first built in North Texas to operate on steam power, attracting customers as far south as San Antonio and as far north as Oklahoma.

 Feild also opened a general merchandise store at the same time as the mill and he built a log house for his family, which also doubled as an inn for travelers.
 By 1860, the first post office was established that year, with Julian Feild as postmaster.